dannykopping/DebuggingChecklist/web-debug.md

   1. **Blame yourself.**
     * In debugging, having an ego will only cause you to work longer and harder to solve a bug.
 Be humble; accept your humanity.
 Make 100% sure that the way you're attacking a problem is _actually_ isolating the problem.
     * Are you able to reproduce the problem every single time you try?
-People use testing frameworks to not only replicate bugs but to make sure ether bug actually goes away *
+People use testing frameworks to not only replicate bugs, but to make sure the bug actually goes away *
   2. **Blame your tools.**
     * Have you got cache enabled?
 Are you working in IE6?
 Try to ensure that your tools aren't giving you false-positives or false-negatives.
 Use an HTTP proxy like [Charles Proxy](http://www.charlesproxy.com/) to debug HTTP requests.
   3. **Blame your framework.**